Creating connection through food and knowledge-sharing

 Climate and environment | Community engagement | Local regeneration

-This story is part of our Impact Stories series, spotlighting our fellows who, drawing on socially engaged arts, help communities across Europe confront past experiences, address present challenges, and imagine new futures.
+This story is part of our Stories of Impact series, spotlighting our Fellows who, through socially engaged arts, work with communities across Europe to confront the past, respond to present challenges, and co-create futures grounded in care, solidarity, and collective thriving.
 Here, Margaux reflects on food as a way to engage with social, environmental, and political issues affecting the world today.

-foodculture days shares knowledge and practices around food, inviting people to rediscover the impact of our choices on the environment, as well as better understand crises shaped by late capitalism and the patriarchy.
-We do this through exhibitions, performances, workshops, convivial cooking sessions, and meals open to all, with these moments of exchange culminating in a Biennale.
+foodculture days invites us to question our relationship with our environment through food.
+We do this through public exhibitions, performances, workshops, convivial cooking sessions, and meals open to all, with these moments of exchange culminating in a Biennale.
 We also conduct field research, and in 2023 launched our first editorial project, Boca a Boca, to showcase our research processes.

 Our role is to listen to the desires and needs of local communities and organise encounters between people that wouldn’t otherwise meet.

 We work with artists, scientists, farmers, cooks, winemakers, activists, academics, ecologists, and gardeners – anyone who engages with food as a material, a medium, a research subject, a way to connect, or a tool of resistance.
-By proposing an alternative way of relating to plants, soil, seeds, and each other, we hope to move towards models that nurture, heal, and sustain the living world.
+By proposing an alternative way of relating to plants, soil, seeds, and each other, we hope to move towards models that nurture, heal, and sustain the living world and its planetary boundaries

 Explore more stories of socially engaged arts driving change across Europe.
 View the Stories of Impact map here.